avranu/Django-Foundry/README.md

 # DjangoFoundry

-DjangoFoundry is a Python library which intends to expedite various aspects of the development process.
+DjangoFoundry is a Python library which intends to expedite the development process by creating a few classes your code can inherit from.

 ## Do I need another framework?